grodansparadis/vscp/src/vscp/drivers/level2/rpilcd/linux/README.md

 ## XML Configuration

-The configuration can be fetched from the driver configuration as BASE64 encoded XML data or from the server starting the driver from a XML varible **name_setup** where **name** is the driver-name used in the driver configuration above.
+The configuration can be fetched from the driver configuration as BASE64 encoded XML data or from the server starting the driver from a XML variable **name_setup** where **name** is the driver-name used in the driver configuration above.

 The XML configuration have the following format